 5. Google Voice Doesn’t Work with Powerful VoIP Phones

-6. HD Voice (wideband audio) is Not Available in Google Voice
+6. HD Voice (High Definition Voice) is Not Available with Google Voice

 7. The Google Voice iPhone App is Very “Buggy”

 Many users complain that the Google Voice iPhone version tends to delay text delivery, and has been known to freeze (Google says a bug fix solved the issue).
 A recurring bug has many people retyping text replies after getting a ‘dropped cursor’.